While close to

-I know when my sugar is high or low.
 You can’t rely on how you’re feeling when it comes to your blood sugar level.
-You may feel shaky, lightheaded, and dizzy because your blood sugar is low, or you may be coming down with the flu.
-You may urinate a lot because your glucose is high, or because you have a bladder infection.
+You may feel shaky, lightheaded, and dizzy because your blood sugar is low, or you may be coming down with a cold or the flu.
+You may urinate a lot because your glucose is high or because you have a bladder infection.
 The longer you have diabetes, the less accurate those feelings become.
 The only way to know for sure is to check your blood sugar.

 There’s no reason people with type 2 diabetes can’t eat sweets, as long as they fit into a normal meal plan.
 However, try to eat small portions and include them with other foods.
 This can help slow down digestion.
 Highly sugared drinks and desserts are digested more quickly and can cause a quick spike in blood sugar level.
 When eaten in large quantities or by themselves, sweets can wreck havoc on your blood sugar.